EmersonBottega/popmenu_interview_project/README.md

 Output: The task prints a detailed log to the console, showing the General Status and a log entry (success, warning, or fail) for every processed menu item.

 **B. Import via HTTP (cURL Example)**

 The HTTP endpoint requires the payload to be wrapped under the key restaurant_data to satisfy Rails' Strong Parameters (params.require(:restaurant_data)).
-Therefore, there is a file with that contains this encapsulation (restaurant_data_with_encapsulate_key.json).
+Therefore, there is a file that contains this encapsulation (restaurant_data_with_encapsulate_key.json).

 Usage:
 ```